stefanv/blog/content/2016-10-20-websockets-in-python.md

+---
-Title: WebSockets in Python (and some Redux)
+title: WebSockets in Python (and some Redux)
-Tags: web, python, javascript, websocket, redux, react
+tags: ['web', 'python', 'javascript', 'websocket', 'redux', 'react']
-Status: published
+status: published
-Summary:
+summary:
-    Where we make pushing messages from a Python backend to the browser easy.
+    where we make pushing messages from a python backend to the browser easy.
+---

 As part of our work on [Cesium](https://cesium-ml.org) and its [web frontend](https://github.com/cesium-ml/cesium_web),